-I’m a Content Marketing Strategist and Business Advisor specializing in the Funeral Industry.
+I’m a Business Growth Consultant and Content Marketing Strategist specializing in the Funeral Industry.
 My proprietary process creates marketing that is personalized to your business and results in revenue growth.

 As a business person, I looked at the funeral home market as being on the edge of a major chasm.
 The industry reports that I had read told me that less than 50% of funeral homes would make it over the chasm.
 The rest would crumble under the weight of declining market share and rising cremation rates.
 The reports also talked about the consolidation going on in the industry and how the days of the independent funeral home owner were numbered.

 As a consumer, I walked into the building with the same sense of dread that I always had when walking into any funeral home.
 I had attended too many funerals over the years and had always left with an overwhelming feeling of “whew…I’m glad that’s over with” or “I’d never want to put my family through that”.
 I had never personally met a funeral home owner and I wondered what kind of person could work in this environment and deal with such a painful issue (i.e., death) day in and day out.
 My perception of funeral home owners was about to change…